Person of interest sought after shoplifter shoots Lowe's employee, officials say

 The employee was taken to Memorial Hermann Hospital and is in surgery, officials said.
 His condition is unknown.

 Authorities released a photo of a person of interest in hopes they would lead to an arrest.
-Anyone with information is asked to call the police.
+Anyone with information is asked to call the Harris County Constable Pct.
+6 Silvia Trevino’s Office at 713-274-3400.

 Copyright 2019 by KPRC Click2Houston - All rights reserved.